Chassis and body modifications

 - no person travels in the rear of the vehicle at any time

-- the vehicle has a seating inspection carried out by the Department of Planning, Transport and Infrastructure.
+- the vehicle has a seating inspection carried out by the Department for Infrastructure and Transport.

 Bull bars must be designed and fitted so that the safety of the vehicle is not affected and not be of danger to other road users including pedestrians.